segmentio/segment-docs/connections/destinations/catalog/amazon-personalize/index.md

 For the "IAM service role", select "Create a new role" from the dropdown.
 In the next pop-up, we recommend listing your bucket name in the "Specific S3 buckets" option, but you're free to choose the option that best suits your needs.

 Next you will need the location of the CSV file you generated in the earlier steps.
-This needs to be configured in the “Data Location” field on this screen.
+This needs to be configured in the "Data Location" field on this screen.

 ![](images/PersonalizeImportJob.png)